 Prevention: In addition to Calcarea Phosphorica, visit your dentist at least 2 times a year, brush and floss your teeth daily (use your Twooth® Timer to make sure you are brushing long enough), and eating whole colorful foods will keep your teeth strong and healthy.

 When gum tissue begins receding, and the dentin – the underlying layer of the teeth – becomes exposed, teeth will become sensitive.
 There are many possible reasons for this: teeth grinding, brushing to hard, overuse tooth whitening toothpastes and mouthwashes.

 Prevention: In addition to Magnesia Phosphorica, have your dentist check for teeth grinding, replace a hard bristled toothbrush with a soft one and begin using desensitizing teeth cleaning products.

 Mineral cell salts are simple to take, have barely any taste, and are ideal for children.
 Dosage for adults would be four tablets, 3 times a day and children one to two tablets 3 times a day.
 Due to work and school schedules, it is suggested to take the first dose at breakfast, the second at dinner and the third before bed.

 Dr. Heather Manley is the author of Human Body Detectives, her children’s educational series of story-telling books, ebooks, and iphone/ipad apps.
 She also promotes wellness and naturopathic healthcare on her website drheathernd.com.
 She lives on the Big Island of Hawaii with her husband and two daughters, and is currently at work on the next Human Body Detectives adventure.

 Share Your Thoughts

 Questions?
-Comments?
+Comments about the mouth as the doorway to the body?
 Post them in the comments below!